Police

 Get medical advice if you have a fever, muscle pain, rash or severe headache.

-HIV/AIDS (World Health Organization) is common in Guinea.
+HIV/AIDS (World Health Organization) is common.
 Take precautions if you engage in activities that may expose you to the virus.

 Lassa fever (World Health Organization) may be a risk when you have contact with rodents or with food or household items contaminated with rodent droppings.